solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 The lithomorph pattern is so strong and the nummulitic structure so faint that much patience is needed for the detection of the latter.
 I am fairly certain I can make out nummulitic details both in the lower and upper half of Dr. Rothpletz' photo of _Solenopora gotlandica_ (Plate 1.
 Fig. 3, _l.c._).
 Fig. 2 when examined with a lens 10x shows disk-structures and a curious pattern of fine closely-set transverse lines other than the main zonal lines.

-In some of the sections of Girvan limestone perhaps two genera of "calcareous algae" and also stromatoporoid patterns may be found in a very small area (_e.g._ Girvanella, Solenopora, and Beatricea, or Labechia-like vesicular pattern).
+In some of the sections of Girvan limestone perhaps two genera of "calcareous algae" and also stromatoporoid patterns may be found in a very small area (_e.g._ _Girvanella_, Solenopora, and Beatricea, or Labechia-like vesicular pattern).
 In such a section there is nothing but a common basis of nummulitic limestone in which is woven a wonderful variety of osmotic patterns.

 Palaeoporella, Vermiporella, _etc._